petergtz/dowhy/docs/source/user_guide/modeling_causal_relations/modeling_cause_effect_relationships_with_causal_mechanisms.rst

 In practical terms however, we often use **structural causal models** (SCMs) to represent our GCMs, and the causal mechanisms are defined by **functional causal models** (FCMs) for non-root nodes and **stochastic models** for root nodes.
-An SCM implements the same traits as a PCM, but on top of that, its FCMs allow us to reason *further* about its data generation process based on parents and noise, and hence, allow us e.g. to compute counterfactuals.
+An SCM implements the same traits as a PCM, but on top of that, its FCMs allow us to reason *further* about its data generation process based on parents and noise, and hence, allow us e.g. to utilize sample specific counterfactual outcomes.

 .. image:: scm.png
    :width: 80%